 - Sprinkles of flavor – Nuts, seeds, and dried fruits are great choices.
 Limit to 1 – 2 tablespoons.

-For more information about Buddha bowls I recommend visiting the Forks Over Knifes website.
-They are an amazing resource for plant based cooking.
-I personally love their cookbooks, magazines and their film on Netflix.
+For more information about Buddha bowls, I recommend visiting the Forks Over Knives website.
+They are an amazing resource for plant-based cooking.
+I personally love their cookbooks, magazines, and their film on Netflix.

 Winter Roasted Veggie Buddha Bowl (Vegan)

 - Wash the carrots, potatoes, and cauliflower.
 Peel the carrots and potatoes if desired.

 - Pat the vegetables dry, super dry, and cut into bite-sized pieces.

 - Toss the vegetables with one tablespoon of olive oil and sprinkle with salt and pepper.

 - Arrange the vegetables on the baking sheet.
 Be sure to give the vegetables lots of room on the baking sheet and use two sheets if needed.

 - Using a spatula, rotate the vegetables every 15 minutes to ensure they cook evenly.